dduderstadt/nextjs-tutorial/README.md

 2. **Wait**: if a new event occurs before the timer expires, the timer is reset.
 3. **Execution**: if the timer reaches the end of its countdown, the debounced function is executed.

+## Mutating Data

+### What are Server Actions?
+**React Server Actions** allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.

+Security is a top priority for web apps, as they can be vulnerable to various threats.
+This is where Server Actions come in.
+They include features like encrypted closures, strict input checks, error message hashing, host restrictions, and more - all working together to significantly enhance your application security.

+### Using forms with Server Actions
+In React, you can use the `action` attribute in the `<form>` element to invoke actions.
+The action will automatically receive the native `FormData` object, containing the captured data.

+An advantage of invoking a Server Action within a Server Component is progressive enhancement - forms work even if JavaScript has not yet loaded on the client. (e.g. Without slower internet connections)

+### Next.js with Server Actions
+Server Actions are also deeply integrated with Next.js caching.
+When a form is submitted through a Server Action, not only can you use the action to mutate data, but you can also revalidate the associated cache using APIs like revalidatePath and revalidateTag.

+### Creating an invoice
+1. Create a form to capture the user's input
+2. Create a Server Action and invoke it from the form
+3. Inside your Server Action, extract the data from the `formData` object
+4. Validate and prepare the data to be inserted into your database
+5. Insert the data and handle any errors
+6. Revalidate the cache and redirect the user back to invoices page

+#### Storing values in cents
+It's usually a good practice to store monetary values in cents in your database to eliminate JavaScript floating-point errors and ensure greater accuracy

+### Updating an invoice
+1. Create a new dynamic route segment with the invoice id
+2. Read the invoice id from the page params
+3. Fetch the specific invoice from your database
+4. Pre-populate the form with the invoice data
+5. Update the invoice data in your database

+### Dynamic Routes
+Next.js allows you to create Dynamic Route Segments when you don't know the exact segment name and want to create routes based on data.
+You can create dynamic route segments by wrapping a folder's name in square brackets (e.g. [id], [post], [slug])